 After two hours (no more, or it will thicken too much), carefully pour out the water or grab the can with tongs, and let it cool for at least 30 min. before opening the can.

 Before boiling, the “milk” will be white or cream colored.
 After boiling, this is what it will look like:

 Living away from the country I grew up in, it is always fun to discover things over here that I was used to as a child.
 And this time it was Hapå!
-What a delight!
+Others may recognize this as Dulce de Leche.
 Whether you use it as a cake filling or a sandwich spread, it is thick, creamy and smooth, and has a wonderful milky caramel flavor!
 Please comment and rate this recipe if you try it; option is found immediately under the recipe.
 Thank you!!

 - 1 can sweetened condensed milk

 - Remove label from can, but leave can intact.
 Do not open!

 - Place can in a medium sized pot.

 - Fill water to cover can by at least one inch.